susanBuck/notes/04_PHP/03_Error_reporting.md

 ### Error

-*You are something so wrong the script will terminate.*
+*You are doing something so wrong the script will terminate.*

 	echo "foo
 	echo "bar";